xcat2/confluent-docs/docs/confluentquickstart_el8.md

     # nodegroupattrib everything deployment.useinsecureprotocols=firmware console.method=ipmi dns.servers=172.30.0.254 dns.domain=mydomain.example net.ipv4_gateway=172.30.0.254

-The deployment.useinsecurueprotocols=firmware enables PXE support (HTTPS only mode is by default the only allowed mode), console.method=ipmi may be skipped but if specified instructs confluennt to use IPMI to access the text console to enable the `nodeconsole` command.
+The deployment.useinsecureprotocols=firmware enables PXE support (HTTPS only mode is by default the only allowed mode), console.method=ipmi may be skipped but if specified instructs confluennt to use IPMI to access the text console to enable the `nodeconsole` command.

 While passwords and similar may be specified the same way, it is recommended to use the '-p' argument to prompt for values, to keep them out of your command history.
 Note that if